Glycan nomenclature

 Glycan nomenclature is the systematic naming of glycans, which are carbohydrate-based polymers made by all living organisms.
-In general glycans can be represented in: (i) text formats: These includes commonly used CarbBank, IUPAC name, and several other types and (ii) symbol formats: These are consisting of Symbol Nomenclature For Glycans and Oxford Notations.
+In general glycans can be represented in (i) text formats, these include commonly used CarbBank, IUPAC name, and several other types; and (ii) symbol formats, these are consisting of Symbol Nomenclature For Glycans and Oxford Notations.

 History

 In the beginning of the nineteenth century, names of sugar molecules were derived from their source.
 For example, glucose were called grape sugar (Traubenzucker), saccharose were called cane sugar (Rohrzucker).
-In 1838, the name glucose was coined; subsequently in 1866 Kekulé proposed the name ‘dextrose’ as glucose is dextrorotatory.
-It was decided by the scientific community that sugars should be named with the ending ‘-ose’, which then was combined with the French word ‘cellule’ for cell, resulting in the term cellulose.
+In 1838, the name glucose was coined; subsequently in 1866 Kekulé proposed the name 'dextrose' as glucose is dextrorotatory.
+It was decided by the scientific community that sugars should be named with the ending '-ose', which then was combined with the French word 'cellule' for cell, resulting in the term cellulose.
 As the empirical composition of monosaccharides can be expressed as Cn(H2O)n, they were termed as ‘carbohydrate’ (French ‘hydrate de carbone’).

-Text tormats
+Text formats

 To represent the structural information of glycans more accurate and achieve specific purpose for the community, several unique formats were designed and used in different carbohydrate databases developed through different research groups and organizations.